maxvonhippel/Stellar-Visualizer/README.md

 The synthetic data generation tool is *WIP*.
 Once that is completed, I will begin working on the visualization code in Javascript and further documentation.

 This project is made open-source and freely available under [BSD-3-Clause license](LICENSE).

+## Citations

+This section will get cleaned up and made more science-y and formal and whatnot later.
+For now, we only have one reference, [which is this](http://adsabs.harvard.edu/full/1987AJ.....93..864J).